justinlubin/honeybee/README.md

 _Estimated hands-off time to complete this section: between 1-3 hours (recommended setup) to approximately 1 week (full setup)._

 All steps below assume that you are booted into the Docker image as in Step 2 of the Getting Started Guide.
-(You may also run these steps below without Docker if you have the required dependencies mentioned above, but this is not recommended.)

 ## Step 1: Run overview example

-1. Run the example from the Section 2 (Overview) of the paper by running `RUN_OVERVIEW_EXAMPLE.sh`.
+1. Run the example from the Section 2 (Overview) of the paper by running `./RUN_OVERVIEW_EXAMPLE.sh`.
 2. Verify that the program synthesizer lets you interactively construct a Python program.

 ## Step 2: Run benchmark suite

 The goal of this step is to run the benchmark suite from Section 7 (Evaluation) of the paper.
 At a high level, each entry in the benchmark has an associated "ANY" task and ten associated "PARTICULAR" tasks (the median performance on which is reported).